 The commission rates are set by insurance carriers and are based on the premiums that the insurers charge.
 The potential for changes in premium rates is significant, due to competition and pricing cyclicality in the insurance market.
 In addition, the insurance industry has been characterized by periods of intense price competition due to excessive underwriting capacity and periods of favorable premium levels due to shortages of capacity.
 Capacity could also be reduced by insurers failing or withdrawing from writing certain coverages that we offer our clients.
 Commission rates and premiums can change based on prevailing legislative, economic and competitive factors that affect insurance carriers and brokers.
-These factors, which are not within our control, include the capacity of insurance carriers to place new business, competition from other brokers or distribution channels, underwriting and non-underwriting profits of insurance carriers, consumer demand for insurance products, the availability of comparable products from other insurance carriers at a lower cost and the availability of alternative insurance products, such as government benefits and self-insurance products, to consumers.
+These factors, which are not within our control, include the capacity of insurance carriers to place new business, competition from other brokers or distribution channels, underwriting and non-underwriting profits of insurance carriers at a lower cost and the availability of alternative insurance products, such as government benefits and self-insurance products, to consumers.
 We cannot predict the timing or extent of future changes in commission rates or premiums or the effect any of these changes will have on our business, financial condition and results of operations.